pandeemiC/watch-db/README.md

   - Dedicated page for each movie (`react-router-dom`).
   - Displays poster, backdrop, title, rating, release date, runtime, overview, genres.
   - Detailed information including budget, revenue, status, languages, production companies, and tagline.
-  - Displays top-billed cast members with profile pictures (or placeholders).
+  - Display of top-billed cast members with profile pictures (or placeholders).
   - Links to the movie's official homepage and YouTube trailer (if available).
   - Visually appealing container with a subtle background glow effect.
 - **Interactive Image Lightbox:**